elementary-Inc/blog/_posts/2020-12-01-multitouch-gestures-in-elementary-os-6.md

 ### Other

 We're also looking into other uses for gestures as popularized in mobile operating systems, such as swipe to dismiss.
 In elementary OS 6, you can now dismiss notification bubbles from the desktop with a swipe, and remove them from the notifications indicator by swiping in either direction as well.
 We haven't implemented swipe-to-dismiss in other types of lists yet, but we're open to suggestions!
-You can follow along with our progress and plans [On GitHub Here](https://github.com/orgs/elementary/projects/61), as well as file feature requests.
+You can follow along with our [progress and plans on GitHub](https://github.com/orgs/elementary/projects/61), as well as file feature requests.

 A quick note about pinch-to-zoom and rotate, at the moment we don't yet have a way to implement these more complex gestures.
 We may have to wait until we can provide GTK4 in a Flatpak or for elementary OS 7 before it becomes possible to provide gestures for transforms.